dgis/xsddiagram/ReadMe.txt

 	Work only with the '-o', '-os png' or '-os jpg' option.
 -f PATH,NAME,TYPE,NAMESPACE,COMMENT
 	specifies the fields you want to output when rendering to a txt or csf file.
+-a
+	outputs the attributes in text mode only (.txt and .csv).
 -y
 	force huge image generation without user prompt.
 -u USERNAME